Resolution Scale Calculator

 Here's how you can use our calculator to scale your resolution for images or videos:

-🙋 After calculating resolution upscale or downscale values, the calculator gives their aspect ratio and a resolution scale chart (in the Advanced mode).
+🙋 After calculating resolution upscale or downscale values, the calculator gives their aspect ratio.
+You can also see the resolution scale chart by selecting the view more scaled values

 How to calculate the resolution scale percentage?